Complete Proteins: What Makes a Protein Complete?

 Still, one fact remains: Not all proteins are created equal.

+Complete proteins contain all nine essential amino acids.
 Amino acids are the building blocks that combine to form a protein.
 In total, there are 20 different amino acids that fall into three groups, including:

 - Essential amino acids: Such as histidine, isoleucine, lysine and tryptophan.

 - Non-essential amino acids: Like alanine, asparagine and serine.

 - Conditional amino acids: Think arginine, glutamine and proline.

 While our bodies produce 11 non-essential and conditional amino acids naturally, we cannot create the nine essential amino acids.

 The ideal way to make sure you get these critical building blocks of protein is by eating foods that contain essential amino acids.
 In other words: a complete protein source.